XaloraAI/miner-release/README.md

 ## Introduction

-Welcome to the Heurist Miner, the entrance to decentralized generative AI.
+Welcome to the XaloraMiner, the entrance to decentralized generative AI.
 Whether you have a high-end gaming PC with NVIDIA GPU or you're a datacenter owner ready to explore the world of AI and cryptocurrency, this guide will help you get started on an exciting journey!

-### What is Heurist Miner?
+### What is XaloraMiner?

-Heurist Miner allows you to contribute your GPU to perform AI inference tasks on the Heurist network.
-By running this miner, you'll earn rewards by hosting AI models and supporting various applications in Heurist ecosystem.
+XaloraMiner allows you to contribute your GPU to perform AI inference tasks on the Xaloranetwork.
+By running this miner, you'll earn rewards by hosting AI models and supporting various applications in Xaloraecosystem.

 ### Key Features ✨